Select English Limited is registered in England with company number 03410953 and is owned by Mervyn Martin and his family.

 We sometimes need to share information with other people in order to deliver our courses to you.

 If you are staying in a homestay or residence we will share necessary personal data with your host or house manager – this includes your name, date of birth, nationality and any relevant medical information.
+The school occasionally works with Hosts International, a homestay consultancy company, to organise homestays for students.
+In this case your name, date of birth and any relevant medical information will be shared with Hosts International.

 If you are joining a summer course at Culford School or Magdalene College, we will share all the personal information you provide us with them.
 They will use this information to allocate students dormitories or rooms and to provide the correct diet and care in conjunction with Select English staff.
 We will not share any payment information with them.
 Information shared with them will be sent in password protected excel documents or encrypted emails.